tucats/gopackages/functions/README.md

 the fields of the structure, and they are always returned in alphabetical order.
 The assignment statement uses the first array element ("age") to access the value of e.age.

+### _util.symbols()
+Returns a string containing a formatted expression of the symbol table at the moment the function is called, including all nested levels of scope.
+The typical use is to simply print the string:

+    x := 55
+    {
+        x = 42
+        y := "test"
+        print _util.symbols()
+    }

+This will print the symbols for the nested basic block as well as the symbols for the main program.